Wei-Kuang/HR_JobChange/README.md

 #### Decision

-By reviewing AUC score, the top 3 models are:
+By reviewing AUC score, the top 3 models are: (1) Xgboost, (2) Random Forest, and (3) Gradient Boost
--  (1) Xgboost
--  (2) Random Forest
--  (3) Gradient Boost

 I will tune parameters for these models using cross-validation and grid search